fractal-analytics-platform/fractal-web/docs/fractal_server.md

 3. It is useful to set the fractal-server environment variable `JWT_EXPIRE_SECONDS` to a relevant value for the user to persist its session on the client (e.g. `JWT_EXPIRE_SECONDS=84600`).
+4. The configuration env file also defines some default credentials for an admin user, that can be used for testing.